gersilva96/react-nextjs-boilerplate/README.md

 ### Starting

-To develop a frontend this template follows many code rules: ESLint, Prettier, the AirBnb guide, TypeScript, etc. But this is just for coding.
+To develop a frontend this template follows many code rules: ESLint, Stylelint, Prettier, the AirBnb guide, TypeScript, etc. But this is just for coding.
 The app design is harder, because we cannot have automated tools and we have to be very thoughtfull as we develop.
-Accessibility and SEO are also issues to consider.
+Accessibility, performance and SEO are also issues to consider.

+Before starting to develop is necessary to execute the `npm run prepare` command, because it installs the husky.

 Here are the guides and recommendations we want to follow to build:

 - [React and TypeScript](https://www.reactandtypescript.dev/): Here are some recommendations and examples for using React with TypeScript.